m4pol/fatebot/README.md

 	cat irc/commands.txt

-	# I have moved IRC commands from GitHub repositories to the commands.txt file.
+	# I have moved IRC commands from GitHub repositories to the file name commands.txt in irc folder.

 # Build Payload